hannesm/platform-blog/Signing-the-opam-repository.md

   "files/ocaml.4.02.patch" {17243 [ sha1 "b3995688b9fd6f5ebd0dc4669fc113c631340fde" ]}
 ]
 archive: [ 908460 [ sha1 "ec5642fd2faf3ebd9a28f9de85acce0743e53cc2" ] ]
+signatures: [ ... ]
 ```

 This file is signed either:
-- by the `initial-bootstrap` key, only initially
-- by a delegate key (_i.e._ by a delegated-to developer)
+- by a (quorum of) delegate keys from the `../../delegation`
 - by a quorum of repository maintainers

 The latter is needed to hot-fix packages on the repository: repository
 maintainers often need to do so.
-A quorum is still required, to prevent a single
+A quorum is required to prevent a single RM key
-RM key compromise from allowing arbitrary changes to every package.
-The quorum
+compromise from allowing arbitrary changes to every package.
-is not initially required to sign a delegation, but is, consistently, required
-for any change to an existing, signed delegation.

 If the delegation or signature can't be validated, the package or compiler is
 ignored.
 If any file doesn't correspond to its size or hashes, it is ignored as